ANA FABIANO. Rioja is for Wines as Ranching is for Texas

 Well, by agricultural tradition, Tempranillo reigns as queen grape, with 90% of the grape varietal that grows in Rioja.
 But all Rioja wines are special, including the three main wines regions of Rioja Alta, Rioja Alavesa, and Rioja Baja.
 And the name Tempranillo comes from the Spanish word “temprano”, which means “early” because its grapes ripens earlier than other grapes native to Spain as a result of its short vegetation cycle of 215 days.

-Most of us are now familiar with that region, but how can you differentiate wines of one Rioja region from another?
+Most of us are now familiar with that region, but how can you differentiate wines one region from another?

 Yes, they all have different temperatures and soil particularities.
 For example, In Rioja Alta the elevation and cooler temperatures produce wines with higher tannin and acidity and it tends to be more elegant, such as the wines of Campo Viejo where two women winemakers oversee production at this winery.